-I was able to address the challenges that we faced when our son was first diagnosed and other barriers after.
+I was able to address the challenges that we faced when our son was first diagnosed and other barriers afterwards.
 It was necessary to express our personal experiences from issues for coordination of care and understanding of rare disease locally.

 Rare Disease Research

-I briefly wrote about us participating in research under the “Care and Research” heading in my Rare Disease Day post.
+I briefly wrote about us participating in research under the “Care and Research” heading in my Rare Disease Day blog.
 For us, as a family, we welcome research opportunities.
-I know that everyone has different opinions on this, and it is a personal choice to participate in research.
+Secondly, I know that everyone has different opinions on this, and it is a personal choice to participate in research.
 We cannot walk into our local GP surgery, and our doctor will know and understand my son’s chromosome disorder.
 It does not happen.

 I feel, that to fully understand any rare disease, there needs to be more research opportunities to work together with healthcare and social care professionals.
 Furthermore, for the professionals to understand the individual, and family’s life experiences.
 A person who has a rare disease diagnosis is still a person.
 Lastly, I wanted to address the need to focus on the educational, and social impacts of rare disease too.